reqnroll/Reqnroll/docs/automation/hooks.md

 As most of the unit test runners do not provide a hook for executing logic once the tests have been executed, the `[AfterTestRun]` event is triggered by the test assembly unload event.

 The exact timing and  thread of this execution may therefore differ for each test runner.

 ```

-You can annotate a single method with multiple attributes.
+You can annotate a single method with multiple attributes, and both synchronous and asynchronous methods can be used as hooks, depending on the needs of your test setup and teardown logic.

 ## Using Hooks with Constructor Injection